wp-plugins/foogallery-owl-carousel-template/readme.txt

 = 1.0.2 =
 * UPDATE: Updated settings to use latest FooGallery Settings API changes
 * ENHANCEMENT: Conditionally show Autoplay when choosing "true"
+* ENHANCEMENT: Tighten CSS for circles style.
+Some themes add hover transitions to images with links which causes the circles style to flash a square during transition.
+This is fixed now.

 = 1.0.1 =
 * BUGFIX: Custom Link field in Attachment Details could not be deleted after inserted.